 The iMeck Academy of Global Influencers is the leading Digital Marketing, Multimedia and Design (DM2D) program in CMS, where student performance thrives through creativity.
 As a multimedia school, we are committed to teaching students the necessary marketing, editorial, design and communications skills needed to produce potent content.
 Our goal is to connect students with their passions that will drive their future careers.
 Learners who thrive in DM2D present an innovative approach to the demonstration of mastery, while cultivating their interests in Business, Marketing, Graphic Design, App and Web Development, Art or Journalism.
-There are no entrance requirements for this program.
+There are no entrance requirements for 9th graders entering this program.
+A transcript review is performed by school leadership for incoming 11th and 12th graders.